 - Importing and exporting

 Find Canadian and foreign trade statistics and other information that can help you to grow your business.

 - General research and statistics

-Discover resources available through your local Canada Business Service Centres, Statistics Canada, Canada's government libraries and the United Nations.
+Discover resources available through your local Canada Business Network Service centres, Statistics Canada, Canada's government libraries and the United Nations.

-Canada Business Network centres are located in each province and territory and many feature libraries that are stocked with materials to help small businesses.
+Some centres feature libraries that are stocked with materials to help small businesses.